hhh2012aa/New-Blockchain-solution-of-international-trade/README.md

 3.Remember to switch the account when simulating differnent identity.

+4.[Quorum](https://github.com/jpmorganchase/quorum) is based on Ethereum provides the feature of private contract, it is the most suitable blockchain platform to run on.

 # Limit
 1.Sequence (1.Importer approval 2.Exporter approval 3.Bank approval 4.LC complete )
 2.PaybeforeShippment+PayAfterShippment should be equal to Price